shanebersiek/iOSI-precourse-onboarding/week-07/labs/cocoapods-lab/README.md

 For the Cocoapods evaluation, turn in a written report on your findings in an `evaluation.md` file.
 It can be as simple as answering the questions posed above.

-For the integration, turn in a an XCode Workspace with at least one successfully integrated Cocoapod library.
+For the integration, turn in a an Xcode Workspace with at least one successfully integrated Cocoapod library.

 ### Bonus Activities